bartlettroscoe/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Testing`_ which include different types of CI testing as well as nightly and other tests.
 One of the most important types of CI testing, pre-push testing, is then described in more detail in the subsection `Pre-push Testing using checkin-test.py`_.
-The subsection `TriBITS Package-by-Package CTest/Dash Driver`_ describes the usage of the advanced `TRIBITS_CTEST_DRIVER()`_ function to do incremental project testing of a projects using advanced ``ctest -S`` scripts.
+The subsection `TriBITS CTest/CDash Driver`_ describes the usage of the advanced `TRIBITS_CTEST_DRIVER()`_ function to do incremental project testing of a projects using advanced ``ctest -S`` scripts.
 The final subsection `TriBITS CDash Customizations`_ describes how projects can use a CDash server to more effectively display test results and provide notifications for failures that are compartmentalized for a large project.

 Test Classifications for Repositories, Packages, and Tests